tschaub/suite/docs/gettingstarted/source/workflow/publish.rst

-.. _publishyourmap:
+.. _workflow.publish:

-Step 4: Publish Your Map
+Step 7: Publish Your Map
 ========================

 After you have created and composed your map in **GeoExplorer**, you can save it via a URL bookmark.
 The URL can also be embedded in a web page.